marcosjom/sintax-parser/README.md

 NBSintaxParser_setCallbacks(&parser, &callbacks);
 ```

-Deifne the root rules you are parsing, and start feeding the code to be parsed:
+Define the root rules you are parsing, and start feeding the code to be parsed:

 ```
 //